 Thursday of Week 28 of Ordinary Time – First Reading

-Commentary on Ephesians 1:3-10
+Commentary on Ephesians 1:1-10

 We begin today reading from the Letter to the Ephesians and we will continue with it until middle of Week 30.
-In our bibles this letter follows immediately on Galatians but belongs to a later period in Paul’s missionary life.
+In our Bibles, this letter follows immediately on Galatians, but belongs to a later period in Paul’s missionary life.

 It is useful to be aware that the Pauline letters, from Romans to Philemon, are arranged, not according to the date on which they were written, but according to their length.
 Early editors would not have been too clear on the chronological order of the letters.
 They did not have the editorial tools which are available to us now.

-Because of the general nature of its contents, the Letter to the Ephesians is often thought to be a kind of “encyclical” sent to several churches in the region.
+Because of the general nature of its contents, the Letter to the Ephesians is often thought to be a kind of ‘encyclical’ sent to several churches in the region.
 Many of the best manuscripts do not have the name “Ephesus” in the opening verse.
 Also, because of noticeable differences in style and language compared to letters regarded as definitely from Paul, doubts have been raised about the Pauline authorship of this letter.
-It is possible that it was written by a disciple familiar with Paul’s teaching and issued even after the apostle’s death.
+It is possible that it was written by a disciple familiar with Paul’s teaching and issued even after the Apostle’s death.

-The letter is thought to date from late in the first century AD and seems to be addressed to a predominantly Gentile church which already has lost most of its links with Jewish traditions.
+The letter is thought to date from late in the first century AD, and seems to be addressed to a predominantly gentile church which already has lost most of its links with Jewish traditions.
 Overall it is a letter extremely rich in its ideas and that is why we will stay with it over the next nine weekdays.

 In commenting on the readings, for convenience we will attribute the contents to Paul, because, although he may not have penned the letter himself, it undoubtedly reflects his teachings.

-The letter is addressed to the “saints” (hagioi), who are defined as those who are “faithful to Christ Jesus”.
+The letter is addressed to the “saints” (hagioi), who are defined as those who are “faithful in Christ Jesus”.
 In fact, the word “saints” was used at this time for all the baptised members of the community.
 The word really denotes people who are set apart from others.

 These are both key words in this letter: “grace” is used no less than 12 times and “peace” occurs seven times.
 “Grace” (charis) is the unmerited love of God as experienced in our lives and “peace” (eirene) is that deep harmony between God, other people, our environment and ourselves.
 We could hardly wish people richer gifts than these.